gitdevutku/MIPSAssemblerJava/README.md

 This project presents a modified version of a MIPS assembler.
 The assembler is capable of converting MIPS assembly code into machine code.
 This documentation provides an overview of the code structure, functionalities, and usage.

 ## Code Structure
-The code is structured into a single Java class, `ModifiedMIPSAssembler`, which contains all the necessary methods and functionalities to assemble MIPS code.
+The code is structured into a single Java class, `MIPSAssembler`, which contains all the necessary methods and functionalities to assemble MIPS code.

 ### Methods
 - `assemble(String filename)`: Assembles MIPS code from the specified file.